 OS X Mountain Lion or Lion (10.7 and 10.8)

-Launch the Terminal app (Applications > Utilities > Terminal) and enter (you will be required to enter your admin password):
+Launch the Terminal app (Applications > Utilities > Terminal) and enter (put in your admin password when prompted):

 sudo killall -HUP mDNSResponder